The image above shows our Poppy Seed Pod watch on the right.

 Looking at recently made watches, it is obvious that there are two main influences on their design.

-One is mechanical engineering, which was the basis of the functionality of watches from the beginning, and is now often used mainly as an impressive achievement in its own right, or to produce visually stunning results.
+One is mechanical engineering, which was the basis of the functionality of watches from the beginning, and is now often used as an impressive achievement in its own right or to produce visually stunning results.
 Even with many of the most dramatically interesting and unusual watches today, this is still the main design influence.

 The Cartier Rotonde de Cartier Skeleton Mysterious Double Tourbillon:

-Devon Watches Tread 1:
+Devon Works Tread 1:

 The Devon Tread 1 uses a patented system of interwoven time belts to display the time.
 It is a fascinating and visually stunning innovation in mechanical time-display, as well as using aerospace-quality materials, and is well known by any enthusiast of contemporary watches both from its technical innovation and from the perspective of the aesthetics.